RedisJSON/RedisJSON/docs/commands.md

 ### JSON.SET

 > **Available since 1.0.0.**
-> **Time complexity:**  O(M+N) when path is evaluated to a single value where M is the size of the original value (if it exists) and N is the size of the new value, O(M+N) when path is evaluated to multiple values where M is the size of the key and N is the size of the new value.
+> **Time complexity:**  O(M+N) when path is evaluated to a single value, where M is the size of the original value (if it exists) and N is the size of the new value.
+O(M+N) when path is evaluated to multiple values, where M is the size of the key and N is the size of the new value.

 #### Syntax